Professor

 EDUCATIONAL LEADERSHIP AND POLICY

-Jaekyung Lee, (University of Chicago, PhD), is a professor of education at the University at Buffalo.
-A fellow of the American Educational Research Association (AERA) and a Fulbright Global Scholar, Lee is an internationally recognized leader in educational policy research and evaluation on the issues of accountability and equity.
-His research is aimed at improving evidence-based policy towards holistic and equitable education and closing the achievement gaps among racial and social groups.
-He specializes in critical quantitative methods and secondary analysis of large-scale national/international education assessment data.
-Lee is the author/editor of several books on this topic, including "The Anatomy of Achievement Gaps: Why and How American Education is Losing (But Can Still Win) the War on Underachievement" (Oxford University Press, 2016) and "Centering Whole-Child Development in Global Education Reform: International Perspectives on Agendas for Educational Equity and Quality" (Routledge, 2022).
+Jaekyung Lee, (University of Chicago, PhD), is a professor and former dean of education at the University at Buffalo, SUNY.
+Being an advocate for whole-child/youth development and universal learning rights, Lee specializes in educational policy research, assessment and evaluation with focus on the issues of educational equity and accountability.
+His research is aimed at improving evidence-based policies and practices towards closing the inequalities of education opportunities and achievement/well-being gaps among disadvantaged and marginalized students across the world.
+Lee is the author/editor of books, including "The Anatomy of Achievement Gaps: Why and How American Education is Losing (But Can Still Win) the War on Underachievement" (Oxford University Press, 2016) and "Centering Whole-Child Development in Global Education Reform: International Perspectives on Agendas for Educational Equity and Quality" (Routledge, 2022).